6 Project Management Tips for Independent Contractors

 3. Start with a Project Kickoff Meeting

 A project kickoff meeting gives you the opportunity to get buy-in from stakeholders and project sponsors and helps you start off on the right foot.
-You’ll be able to discover how the project will impact each stakeholder or department, and determine what each person needs in order to consider the project a success.
+You’ll be able to discover how the project will impact each stakeholder or department and determine what each person needs to consider the project a success.

 4. Set Up a System for Tracking